My Social Justice Issue Project

 This article is about women of color having that welcoming feeling in skate communities formed by other women.
-It not only highlights individuals picking up new hobbies, such as roller-skating, during the pandemic, but it also emphasizes a safe space that offers inclusivity.
+It specifically talks about a very important figure in my life and her upbringing.
+This article not only highlights individuals picking up new hobbies, but it also emphasizes a safe space that offers inclusivity.

 In this podcast, co-founders Alexa “Pao” and Vicky, discuss their experience starting their rollerskate community Queer Skate Memphis, during the pandemic.
 Their passion for park skating has grown and it has motivated others to join their community.
 They allow skaters of all wheels and levels to participate in their skate meetups.